ThanosGkara/bitcoin-core-service/README.md

 | terraform/modules/iam | IAM module resource files |
 | terraform/\*outputs\*.log | example outputs of successful runs |

-For a more detailed explanation on how the terraform code works please look at the inline comments.
+Inline comments provide a more detailed explanation on how the terraform code works.
 *Note: Credentials are located under `~/.aws/credentials`

-To create the IAM resources run:
+To apply the Terraform configuration please run the following:
 ```bash
 make run-terraform
 ```